1 Cm Equals How Many Milliliters

 Here are some frequently asked questions to further clarify the relationship between centimeters and milliliters:

 Q: Is 1 cm always equal to 1 mL?
 A: No, 1 cm (a unit of length) is not directly equal to 1 mL (a unit of volume).
-However, 1 cubic centimeter (cm³) is defined as being equal to 1 mL.
+Still, 1 cubic centimeter (cm³) is defined as being equal to 1 mL.

 Q: What is the difference between mL and cc?
 A: mL (milliliter) and cc (cubic centimeter) are essentially the same unit.
 1 mL = 1 cc.
 The term "cc" is often used in medical contexts.